IMC University of Applied Sciences Krems

 The IMC University of Applied Sciences Krems (IMC Hochschule für angewandte Wissenschaften Krems) is a private Austrian university.
 Founded in 1994, IMC Krems has three campuses in Krems, Austria.

-IMC Krems offers 27 degree programs, has 3,100 students, 560 lecturers, as well as 137 partner universities in 36 countries.
+IMC Krems offers 29 degree programs, has 3,100 students, 560 lecturers, as well over 200 partner universities in 36 countries.
 With three locations in and around Krems, the university offers bachelor and master's degree programs in business, health sciences and life sciences.

 Besides full-time courses, some programs are also offered in a part-time format.
 Professional development training courses in languages and hospital hygiene are also available.

 History

 IMC Krems was founded in 1994 as International Management Center GmbH (IMC), after the 1993 Fachhochschul-Studiengesetz Act (University of Applied Sciences Studies Act) had opened the way for private-sector institutions to provide university degree programs.
 It started with an English-language degree program in Tourism and Leisure Management that included a compulsory semester abroad in an internship – a first in Austria.

 In 1999, IMC Krems started the Export-Oriented Management EU-ASEAN-NAFTA degree program.
 Two further programs, Health Management, and Business Administration and E-Business Management for SMEs, were launched in 2001.
 IMC Krems was awarded the status of university of applied sciences by the Austrian Federal Ministry of Education, Science and Culture in April 2002.
 In the same year, the Medical and Pharmaceutical Biotechnology degree program was introduced, followed by the opening of the biotechnology centre in March 2003.
 The IMC Krems second part-time degree program, Health Management, began in September 2003 with 30 students.

 IMC Krems expanded to a second location, wings D and G at the new Campus Krems, in 2005.
 Degree programs in Physiotherapy and Midwifery were added to the curriculum in 2006.
 In 2008 the university launched the Advanced Nursing Practice bachelor program, while the Music Therapy program started in 2009.
 The foundation stone for the new wing G1 at Campus Krems was laid in May 2011.

 IMC Krems added five master's degree programs in September 2011: